-Over 110 years after first edition of The Tale Peter Rabbit was published, a new story by children’s author Beatrix Potter has been found in the Victoria and Albert Archives.
-The unpublished manuscript, titled “The Tale of Kitty and Boots”, was rediscovered by Jo Banks, a publisher for Penguin Random House.
+Over 110 years since the first edition of The Tale of Peter Rabbit was published, a new story by famed children’s author Beatrix Potter has been found in the Victoria and Albert Archives.
+The unpublished manuscript, titled “The Tale of Kitty-in-Boots,” was rediscovered by Jo Banks, a publisher for Penguin Random House.

 Following this clue, Ms. Banks went to the Victoria and Albert Museum’s Beatrix Potter Archives.
-Collaborating with museum archivists, Ms. Banks and team discovered three unedited manuscripts of “Kitty in Boots” along with layout suggestions, sketches, and one watercolor illustration of Kitty.
+Collaborating with museum archivists, Ms. Banks and her team discovered three unedited manuscripts of “The Tale of Kitty-in-Boots.”
+The manuscripts included layout suggestions, sketches, and one watercolor illustration of Kitty.